cockroachdb/docs/cockroachcloud/create-your-cluster.md

 ## Step 3.
 Select the region(s)

+In the **Regions & nodes** section, select a region.
 For optimal performance, select the cloud provider region in which you are running your application.
 For example, if your application is deployed in GCP's `us-east1` region, select `us-east1` for your CockroachCloud cluster.

 To create a multi-region cluster, click **Add regions** until you have the desired number of regions.